 Best time to visit Khor Fakkan

-From November to April, Khor Fakkan is sunny and has a beautiful temperature during the day ranging from 18 °C to 30 °C, however, the evenings can be a little cool and humidity low.
+From November to April, Khor Fakkan is sunny and has a beautiful temperature during the day ranging from 18 °C to 30 °C, however, the evenings can be a little cool and the humidity low.

 Between January and March, there is a possibility of rain and tropical storms.
 The climate warms from May to September with the high temperature at noon in July and August reaching 40 °C. The nights too are warm, with the temperature reaching 36 °C, with high humidity.